rafaelromao/romak/README.md

 Romak is inspired mostly by [BEAKL](https://deskthority.net/wiki/BEAKL) and [Engram](https://engram.dev/), but resembles some modern keyboard layouts, like [Gallium](https://github.com/GalileoBlues/Gallium), [Graphite](https://github.com/rdavison/graphite-layout), [Apt](https://github.com/Apsu/apt), [Sturdy](https://oxey.dev/sturdy/), [Semimak](https://semilin.github.io/blog/2021/semimak.html), [Canary](https://github.com/Apsu/Canary) and [Recurva](https://github.com/GalileoBlues/Recurva), but was not inspired by any of them (I did not know about them when Romak was designed).

+## Magic Romak

+The most relevant version of the layout is Magic Romak.
+It contains only 24 keys and uses [Magic Keys](https://github.com/Ikcelaks/keyboard_layouts/blob/main/magic_sturdy/magic_sturdy.md) to improve the typing experience.
+To see more about that, check the [Magic Romak](MagicRomak.md) page.

 ## Romak 34

-This is a variation of Romak that can be used by anyone with a 34 keys columnar staggered keyboard, in the common format 3x5+2.
+This is the standard version of Romak, that can be used by anyone with a 34 keys columnar staggered keyboard, in the common format 3x5+2.

 ```
   Q  B  M  G  K    X  L  O  U  Y